This article may contain compensated links. Please read disclaimer for more info.

 Digne-les-Bains (Alpes de Haute Provence)

 Self-proclaimed ‘city zen’, Digne-les-Bains is the capital of the Alpes-de-Haute-Provence department.
-Digne-les-Bains is especially known for its lavender fields, hot springs, excellent air quality.
+Digne-les-Bains is especially known for its lavender fields, hot springs, and excellent air quality.
 In addition to its thermal baths, you can enjoy the natural and cultural heritage that surrounds it, through the Geopark of Haute Provence labeled UNESCO.
 Go back in history by taking the Route du Temps, or admire the 1500 or so ammonites lining a slab that is 200 million years old!

 The list of fun things to see in Digne-les-Bains includes: